South Africa's Gordhan faces tough balancing act in budget speech

 But closer on his horizon are a Nov.
 2 court appearance on fraud charges that he has dismissed as politically motivated, and pressure to provide more subsidies for students who have staged violent protests to demand free university education.

-Analysts say any fiscal slippage could trigger credit ratings cuts to "junk", and see little room for maneuver in an economy the central bank expects to grow by 0.4 percent this year.
+Analysts say any fiscal slippage could trigger credit ratings cuts to "junk", and see little room for manoeuvre in an economy the central bank expects to grow by 0.4 percent this year.

 "There is currently no space to loosen fiscal policy, or do much expenditure switching, ahead of 2019 national election," said Maya Senussi, senior emerging markets analyst at Roubini Global Economics.